Category:

 By Michael Seid, Managing Director, MSA Worldwide

-When you begin the process of becoming a franchisor, you need to recognize that while you may already have a successful operating business with a long history and experienced management team, you are now starting down the road of developing a new business – a franchise system.
+When you begin the process of becoming a franchisor, recognize that while you may already have a successful operating business with a long history and experienced management team, you are now developing a new business – a franchise system.

-• As a franchisor, you will be licensing your brand and your operating system to your franchisees, providing them initial and continuing support, managing and evolving your brand to keep the system competitive and sustainable, and continuing to grow the number of locations.
+• As a franchisor, you will license your brand and operating system to your franchisees, provide them initial and continuing support, manage and evolve your brand to keep the franchise system competitive and sustainable, and continue to grow the number of franchised locations.

 • Your goal is to ensure that your franchise system has the ability to consistently and sustainably replicate your brand standards from location to location.

 The design, development, and management of any downstream distribution strategy requires skill and creativity.
-With franchising there is an added dimension of complexity over other expansion strategies:
+With franchising, there’s an added dimension of complexity over other expansion strategies:

-• The franchisor is in the business of setting and enforcing its Brand Standards, but it is the franchisees who execute the delivery system at the local level, and it is the franchisees who independently control the day-to-day management and operation of their businesses.
+• As a franchisor, you will be in the business of setting and enforcing your franchise system’s Brand Standards.
+However, your franchisees will execute the delivery system at the local level, and your franchisees will independently control the day-to-day management and operation of their businesses.

 • The success of every franchise system rests on the ability of the franchisor to maintain a beneficial relationship with its franchisees.

-When franchisors establish and enforce Brand Standards, they do so not just for the local consumers of the brand’s products and services – but also for the protection of all of the system’s franchisees, the system’s suppliers, and the protection of the franchisor’s intellectual property.
+When franchisors establish and enforce Brand Standards, they do so for the local consumers of the brand’s products and services – and equally for the protection of all of the system’s franchisees, the system’s suppliers, and the protection of the franchisor’s intellectual property.

-• This necessitates that a franchisor has an understanding of both their brand and their core competencies.
+• This necessitates that a franchisor understands both their brand and their core competencies.

-• It also requires that they be willing and able to ethically manage the franchise system; anticipate events and market opportunities; organize activities; and, effectively communicate the system’s direction throughout the channel.
+• It also requires that the franchisor is willing and able to ethically manage the franchise system; anticipate events and market opportunities; organize activities; and effectively communicate the system’s direction throughout the channel.

 In directing the course of a branded system that is executed by others, franchisors need to be sensitive to the needs of the overall system.
-How they manage their responsibilities will have an impact on the underlying operational and financial performance of each of their franchisees.
+How franchisors manage their responsibilities impacts the underlying operational and financial performance of each of their franchisees.
 Franchisors select the prospective franchisees they allow to join the system, and franchisors are the ones principally but not exclusively responsible for providing their franchisees with the tools required by them to execute consistently to Brand Standards.

-Before starting your examination of whether or not your company can become a successful franchisor, you must first understand the dynamics of franchising.
+Before starting your examination of whether or not you can successfully franchise your business, you need to first understand the dynamics of franchising.

 Take the time to understand how other franchisors manage their systems; this will give you a foundation upon which to make important business judgments.
 It’s essential that you read articles and books focused on the business aspects of franchising, and obtain a basic understanding of franchise law.
 Once those preliminaries are in place, when coupled with a well-structured design and development plan, competent management can execute a successful franchise strategy able to meet their goals and expectations – if the concept they are franchising is franchisable.